 Denver, CO – July 20, 2020 – The Clyfford Still Museum (CSM) will host its first free day on July 26 for the citizens who support the Scientific and Cultural Facilities District (SCFD) since reopening after a temporary closure due to COVID-19.
 The CSM will also celebrate the 30th anniversary of the Americans with Disabilities Act (ADA) on July 26 with a collection of free, virtual, accessible art making, workshops, and adventures for all ages.

 For the SCFD Free Day on July 26, visitors must reserve free tickets in advance online or over the phone at 720-354-4880.
 Tickets will not be available onsite.
-To reserve tickets online, visit https://clyffordstillmuseum.org/tickets and select one of the time slots on July 26.
+Reserve tickets online and select one of the time slots on July 26.
 Four tickets will be available every 15 minutes and every visitor will require a ticket, including children ages 17 and under.
 Free tickets are first come, first served and quantities are limited.

 For the safety of its visitors and staff, the Museum reopened with substantially enhanced safety and cleaning protocols, and measures to ensure that visitors can maintain appropriate social distancing.
 The Museum’s enhanced safety protocols require visitors ages three and older to wear adequate face coverings while inside the Museum.
 Additionally, the Museum has implemented enhanced facility cleaning measures and adopted additional safety protocols.